MichaelCurrin/tweet-gh-actions-py/README.md

 ## About

+This is a template project which demonstrates how to use a short Python script to post a tweet to your Twitter account using [GitHub Actions](https://michaelcurrin.github.io/dev-resources/resources/ci-cd/github-actions/).

-This project doesn't rely on any Actions specialized around Twitter.
+The flow doesn't rely on any Actions specialized around Twitter.
 Just a generic Python setup action.

-You can get a copy of this repo and then customize it.
+See [tweet.yml](/.github/workflows/tweet.yml) workflow file.

+## Copy this template

+Get a copy of this repo.
+Then run the workflow on GitHub to post a tweet using text that you enter.

 <div align="center">

 [![Use this template](https://img.shields.io/badge/Generate-Use_this_template-2ea44f?style=for-the-badge)](https://github.com/MichaelCurrin/tweet-gh-actions-py/generate)

 </div>

+Then customize such with your own logic.
+Such as to generate a random message daily based on a text file of possible messages.
+This can be done using `cron` in the workflow.

 ## Sample usage